It is really helpful if your file includes at least one piece of “Objective Medical Evidence.”

 Will my tests prove I am disabled?

 🍑 Some tests are meaningful on their own.
 For example, an excellent report from a neuro-psychological assessment may be strong evidence to help prove that you do not have enough ability to think, focus, concentrate or remember to hold a full-time job.
+Even better if this is combined with abnormal results from an MRI or brain scan.

 Will test results help without my doctor’s support?